sssx-dev/sssx/ROADMAP.md

 - [ ] find a way to pass generated request directly into the page, and `layout` component
 - [ ] Simplify confusion between what's passed in SSSX internally, and what Request is used in the developer space: `UnwrapRouteAll`, `Request`, `RouteParams`, `item`
 - [ ] have a way to generate a single url update
-- [ ] copy files from public to the root
 - [ ] generate a social image locally (use sharp) and place it inside the route's folder (public folder?).

 ## Backlog